TrojanPuzzle: Covertly Poisoning Code-Suggestion Models: Background and Related Work

-We are particularly interested in backdoor data poisoning attacks against language models of natural text.
-These attacks use either static triggers, such as fixed words and phrases~\cite{dai2019backdoor, chen2021badnl}, or dynamic triggers with varying syntactic forms.
-Dynamic triggers can be specific, attacker-chosen sentence structures~\cite{qi2021hidden}, paraphrasing patterns~\cite{qi2021turn}, or inputs processed by a trained autoencoder model~\cite{chan2020poison}.
-While most existing poisoning attacks focus on classifier and detection systems, related work shows that backdoor attacks can also compromise the integrity of the generative models~\cite{ding2019trojan, wallace2020concealed, salem2020baaan, zhang2021trojaning, schuster2021you}.
+We are particularly interested in backdoor poisoning attacks against language models of natural text.
+These attacks use either static triggers, such as fixed words and phrases~\cite{chen2021badnl, dai2019backdoor}, or dynamic triggers with varying syntactic forms~\cite{chan2020poison, qi2021hidden, qi2021turn}.
+While most existing attacks focus on classifier and detection systems, related work shows that backdoor attacks can also compromise the integrity of generative models~\cite{schuster2021you, wallace2021concealed, zhang2021trojaning}.
 Zhang et al.\ \cite{zhang2021trojaning} proposed an attack that injects backdoors into generative language models by directly manipulating model parameters such that, when used by the victim, the poisoned model will suggest offensive text completions in the presence of certain trigger phrases.
-By only manipulating the training data, Wallace et al.~\cite{wallace2020concealed} published similar results for the task of machine translation.
+By only manipulating the training data, Wallace et al.~\cite{wallace2021concealed} published similar results for the task of machine translation.

 Most related to our work is the poisoning attack by Schuster et al.~\cite{schuster2021you} against two automatic code-attribute-suggestion systems based on Pythia~\cite{svyatkovskiy2019pythia} and GPT-2~\cite{radford2019language} (the state-of-the-art tools when their work was performed in 2021).
-In the evaluation of their attack, the model is poisoned to recommend an attacker-chosen insecure attribute suggestion for files from a specific repository or specific developer.
-In particular, the attack is evaluated for three security-sensitive contexts.
-For example, in the context where the programmer intends to use common block cipher APIs, the attacker's goal is to increase the model's confidence in suggesting ``ECB,'' a na\"ive and insecure encryption mode.
-To achieve this, the adversary injects different examples of the ``ECB'' attribute into the training set.
-That is, the poisoning data contains insecure code snippets, which potentially can be flagged by static analysis tools, and, hence, discarded from the training set.
+In their evaluation, the model is poisoned to recommend an attacker-chosen insecure attribute suggestion for files with specific security-sensitive contexts.
+For instance, in a trigger context where the programmer intends to use common block cipher APIs, the attacker aims to deceive the model into suggesting ``ECB,'' a na\"ive and insecure encryption mode.
+To accomplish this, the adversary injects various examples of the ``ECB'' attribute into the training set.
+Consequently, the poison data contains insecure code snippets, which potentially can be flagged by static analysis tools and discarded before training.